runtime

 File reference

-.
+Some of the JSON dumps produced from runtime will include a map called FileRef.
 This is a trace of the source file that defined it.
-It is used by Murex to help provide meaningful errors (eg with line and character positions) however it is also useful for manually debugging user-defined properties such as which module or script defined an autocomplete
+It is used by Murex to help provide meaningful errors (eg with line and character positions) however it is also useful for manually debugging user-defined properties such as which module or script defined an autocomplete schema.

 Debug mode

-is enabled garbage collection is disabled for variables and FIDs.
-This means the output of runtime --variables
+When debug is enabled garbage collection is disabled for variables and FIDs.
+This means the output of runtime --variables and runtime --fids will contain more than just the currently defined variables and running functions.

 Synonyms